jakubmazanec/aig/thesis/cz/references.md

 whens, whys and hows.
 In S. H. Irvine, & P. C. Kyllonen (Eds.), *Item generation for test development* (pp. 287–316).
 New Jersey: Lawrence Erlbaum Associates.

+\[221\]

+Kovacs, K., & Conway, A. R. (2016).
+Process overlap theory: A unified account of the general factor of intelligence.
+Psychological Inquiry, 27(3), 151-177.

+\[222\]

+Vehtari, A., Gelman, A., & Gabry, J. (2016).
+Practical Bayesian model evaluation using leave-one-out cross-validation and WAIC.
+Statistics and Computing, 1-20.

+\[223\]

+Karabatsos, G. (2003).
+Comparing the aberrant response detection performance of thirty-six person-fit statistics.
+Applied Measurement in Education, 16(4), 277-298.